-Reward Volunteers is the first iPhone and web app that tracks and reward volunteers and the organizations they serve.
+Reward Volunteers is the first iPhone and Web app that tracks and reward volunteers and the organizations they serve.

-What motivated you create Reward Volunteers ?
+What motivated you to create Reward Volunteers ?

 How does Reward Volunteers work?

 Using Facebook Connect, volunteers log and share volunteer efforts, accruing "Reach" points, or chances to win prizes for themselves and the organizations they serve in our monthly drawings.
 Volunteer hours and activity post to Facebook and within the app, where volunteers can "like" and comment on each other's activity.
-The more activity logged and shared with friends, the more changes volunteers and organizations have to win prizes such as cash, luxury vacations, and much more.
-Volunteer activity is often hard to quantify or done in isolation.
+The more activity logged and shared with friends, the more chances volunteers and organizations have to win prizes such as cash, luxury vacations, and much more.
+Volunteer activity is often hard to quantify or is done in isolation.
 Reward Volunteers makes it measurable, fun, and social.

 What is the ultimate goal of your project?